DustinRuetz/Documentastic/readme.md

 ## Installation

 1. Prerequisite: Have [Node.js][node-js] installed.
-1. Get a clone/copy of this repository.
+1. Download a clone/copy of this repository.
 1. Open a terminal window at the root of the repository.
 1. Run `npm install` to download all dependencies.